anuditverma/anuditverma.github.io/_posts/2018-02-18-eleven-most-incredibly-useful-macos-apps.md

 <img src="/img/macos_apps/batteryhealth2.jpg" height="59" width="120" align="right">

 A relatively better battery monitoring tool for MacBooks, it displays all the statistics and health status regarding the battery.
-It also tells you about other important features such as current charge level, battery capacity, time remaining, power usage, number of times it has been charged and much more.
+It also tells you about other important features such as the current charge level, battery capacity, time remaining, power usage, number of times it has been charged and much more.

 __App Store__ [Link](https://itunes.apple.com/us/app/battery-health-2-monitor-battery/id1120214373)